More Efficient Estimation for Logistic Regression with Optimal Subsample: Poisson subsampling

-For the more efficient estimator $\hbeta_r$ in Section~\ref{sec:more-effic-infer} as well as the weighted estimator $\hbeta_w$ in \cite{WangZhuMa2017}, the subsampling procedure used is sampling with replacement, which is faster to compute than sampling without replacement for a fixed sample size.
+For the more efficient estimator $\hbeta_{uw}$ in Section~\ref{sec:more-effic-infer} as well as the weighted estimator $\hbeta_w$, the subsampling procedure used is sampling with replacement, which is faster to compute than sampling without replacement for a fixed sample size.
 In addition, the resultant subsample are independent and identically distributed (i.i.d.) conditional on the full data.
-However, to implement sampling with replacement, subsampling probabilities $\{\pi_i^{\os}(\hbeta_1)\}_{i=1}^{N}$ need to be calculated all at once, and a large amount of random numbers need to be generated all at once.
+However, to implement sampling with replacement, subsampling probabilities $\{\pi_i^{\os}(\hbeta_0)\}_{i=1}^{N}$ need to be used all at once, and a large amount of random numbers need to be generated all at once.
 This may reduce the computational efficiency, and it may require a large RAM to implement the method.
-Furthermore, since a data point may be included multiple times in the subsample, the resultant estimator may not be the most efficient.
+Furthermore, since a data point may be included for multiple times in the subsample, the resultant estimator may not be the most efficient.

-To enhance the computation and estimation efficiency of the subsample estimator, we consider Poisson sampling, which is also fast to compute and the resultant subsample can be independent without conditioning on the full data.
-Note that for subsampling with replacement, a resultant subsample is in general not independent, although it is i.i.d conditional on the full data.
-As another advantage with Poisson sampling, there is no need to calculate subsampling probabilities all at once, nor to generate a large amount of random numbers all at once.
+To enhance the computation and estimation efficiency of the subsample estimator, we consider Poisson subsampling, which is also fast to compute and the resultant subsample can be independent without conditioning on the full data.
+Note that for subsampling with replacement, a resultant subsample is generally not independent, although it is i.i.d conditional on the full data.
+As another advantage with Poisson subsampling, there is no need to calculate subsampling probabilities all at once, nor to generate a large amount of random numbers all at once.
 Furthermore, a data point cannot be included in the subsample for more than one time.
-A limitation of Poisson sampling is that the subsample size is always random.
-Due to this, {we use $n^*$ to denote the actual subsample size, and abuse the notation in this section and use $n$ to denote the expected subsample size, i.e., $\Exp(n^*)=n$.}
+A limitation of Poisson subsampling is that the subsample size is always random.
+Due to this, {we use $n^*$ to denote the actual subsample size, and abuse the notation in this section to use $n$ to denote the expected subsample size, i.e., $\Exp(n^*)=n$.}